filesmuggler/sneaky_snakes/README.md

 ```shell
 python train.py --learning_rate 0.001 --max_mem 100000 --num_games 1000 --batch_size 1000 --width 400 --height 300 --tick 250 --scale 10
 ```

+The model will be saved at the end of the session into the `models` directory.

 ## Testing